METHODS

 What 10Point measures, and what it doesn't.

-10Point is a ranked scouting signal built from terrain, cover, and access-related landscape structure.
-This page explains the inputs, the ranking logic, and the limits — so you know exactly what signal you're using in the field.
+10Point is a ranked scouting signal built from terrain, cover, weather, and access-related landscape structure.
+This page explains the inputs, the ranking logic, and the readiness gate — so you know what signal you're using and when we hold one back.

 THE SYSTEM